Mariann Gajhede Knudsen

-Mariann Gajhede Knudsen (born 16 November 1984) is a retired Danish footballer who last played as a central midfielder for Linköpings FC of Sweden's Damallsvenskan.
-She won over 100 caps for the Danish national team, before announcing her retirement from international football in November 2014 and making a brief comeback the following year.
+Mariann Gajhede Knudsen (born 16 November 1984) is a Danish football coach and former player, who played as a central midfielder for the Danish national team.
 She was named Danish Player of the Year in 2008.
-In 2017, she joined the Norwegian national team as fitness coach and physiotherapist to the team.
+Gajhede is the assistant coach at A-Liga club Fortuna Hjørring.

 Club career

 Gajhede Knudsen represented Fortuna Hjørring in both legs of the 2003 UEFA Women's Cup Final, a 1–7 aggregate defeat by Umeå IK of Sweden.
 After being named 2008 Danish Player of the Year, she was nearly forced into retirement in 2009, when a blood clot on her leg kept her out for approximately twelve months.

 In November 2010 Gajhede Knudsen brought eight years and 215 matches with Fortuna Hjørring to an end and signed for Linköpings.
 She was cup-tied for the remainder of LFC's 2010–11 UEFA Women's Champions League campaign.
 She won the 2016 Damallsvenskan league championship with Linköpings, then retired as the successful squad broke up at the end of the season.